Zed-Bailey/Tradeinator/readme.md

 ## Tradeinator.DataIngestion.Stocks
 This is the entry point for all stock data into the system.

 Symbols to subscribe to are registered in the projects `symbols.txt` file

+## Tradeinator.DataIngestion.Forex
+This is the entry point for all forex data into the system.

+Data is fetched from Oanda, currently only 30 minute bars are supported.

+Symbols to subscribe to are registered in the projects `symbols.txt` file